-The minimum privilege tax imposed (for form/tax year 2023) is \$50; the maximum privilege tax is \$15,000, except for financial institutions, financial institution groups, and insurance companies that have a maximum privilege tax liability of \$3M.
+Taxpayers who would be subject to the minimum tax of one hundred dollars (\$100) or less, do not have a filing requirement; the maximum privilege tax is \$15,000, except for financial institutions, financial institution groups, and insurance companies that have a maximum privilege tax liability of \$3M.
 A qualifying electing family limited liability entity is capped at \$500.
 For additional questions regarding the business privilege tax requirements, contact businessprivilege.tax@revenue.alabama.gov.